BaptisteHugot/BaptisteHugot/README.md

 - 🌐 [Personal website](https://www.baptistehugot.com) ; [GitHub](https://baptistehugot.github.io)
 - 🐦 [@BaptisteHugot](https://bsky.app/profile/baptistehugot.com)
 - ❤️ Open source
-- 📫 You can reach me on Twitter (see above)
+- 📫 You can reach me wherever you want!
 <!---
 BaptisteHugot/BaptisteHugot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.